 Bright, indirect sunlight is what you should be aiming to provide your Peace Lily.

-Frequently Asked Questions about Peace Lilies grown in Water
+Frequently Asked Questions About Will a Peace Lily Root in Water

 How much fertilizer should be added for Peace Lily that is planted in the water?